CDC revises mask guidelines

 GREENVILLE, S.C.
-(WSPA)- Yet another reason to get vaccinated: The Centers for Disease Control have updated their mask guidance, recommending with a few exceptions that those who are fully vaccinated be able to participate in indoor and outdoor activities without masks or social distancing.
+(WSPA) – The Centers for Disease Control updated their mask guidance Thursday, recommending with a few exceptions that those who are fully vaccinated be able to participate in indoor and outdoor activities without masks or social distancing.

 The CDC’s announcement goes hand in hand with the easing of restrictions by some Upstate cities.